adaptris/interlok/README.md

 ```
 #!shell

-cd ./adapter
-ant jar
+./gradlew compileJava
 # You will see if you have setup your environment properly.
-ant test
+./gradlew test
-# This will take about 10 minutes, and at the end there will be a ./adapter/target/testoutput/html directory that contains the test output.
+# This will take about 10 minutes, and at the end there will be a directory that contains the test output according to the usual gradle conventions (build/reports/tests/test)
 ```
 ### Fixing your build ###

-Your first build will have errors!
+Your first build may well have errors!

-* Have you installed the (JCE) Unlimited Strength Jurisdiction Policy Files files? (some of the unit tests rely on strong crypto...) - http://www.oracle.com/technetwork/java/javase/downloads/index.html
+* Have you installed the (JCE) Unlimited Strength Jurisdiction Policy Files files? (some of the unit tests rely on strong crypto...); If you're using an OpenJDK build, then I think it's automatically installed unless you have explicitly disabled it.
 * Windows User? then you will have to *at least once* encrypt a file so that an EFS certificate is created (for com.adaptris.security.password)
-* Windows User? then you may not have an echo.exe which TestPPP relies on (com.adaptris.transport) - Either install cygwin from http://www.cygwin.com and make sure c:\cygwin\bin is in the path or perhaps create an echo.bat somewhere in the path (batch file option untested).

 ### JDK work-arounds ###

 * Windows User?
-With a 32bit JVM you might get some stupid __Could not reserve enough space for object heap/OutOfMemory__ errors when starting ant, executing the unit tests, or executing the junit test reports at the end.
+With a 32bit JVM you might get some stupid __Could not reserve enough space for object heap/OutOfMemory__; just stop it, and use a 64 bit one.
-    * If you are using cygwin, then in your ~/.ant/ant.conf file have ```ANT_OPTS="-Xmx1024m"``` which sets the "initial ant memory to have a max of 1GB"; this should resolve any "OutOfMemory" errors that you might get running the post test report transforms.
-    * If you are using the batch file (i.e. you're using the command prompt), then either set an environment variable ANT_OPTS to the same values as above
-    * Modify the build properties _execution.maxmem_ and _execution.maxpermsize_ (as discussed below) to suit your environment.

 ## Modifying your build ##